 - POWERFUL PEFORMANCE & SPEED: 2x10 Shimano Tiagra Groupset, featuring a 50/34T Tiagra compact crankset and 11x32T Tiagra cassette for a huge range of speeds, allowing riders to easily conquer anything the trail throws at them

-- RUGGED, ALL-TERRAIN CAPABILITIES: Tommaso TC-40D rims offer even more rugged durability with a 28 spoke rim and can handle rough terrain, dirt, and gravel with ease.
-Wide 32c tires give you the added grip and control needed for off road riding, without slowing you down on the streets.
-The Illimitate is also equipped with Tektro Lyra disc brakes for added stopping power in adverse weather conditions, making this bike perfect for all weather and terrain conditions.
+- RUGGED, ALL-TERRAIN CAPABILITIES: Tommaso TC-40D rims offer the rugged durability of a 28 spoke rim, that can handle all types of terrain and keep rolling.
+New for 2019, wider 700x40c tires offer added versatility and stability giving you the added grip and control needed for off road riding.
+The Illimitate is also equipped with Avid BB5 disc brakes for added stopping power in adverse weather conditions, making this bike perfect for all weather and terrain conditions.

-- GEOMETRY & COMFORT: Compact frame geometry and premium compact handlebars offer increased power and comfort in a sleek package.
-Every part of the Illimitate is designed for maximum comfort and efficiency, so you are getting the most out of every ride, whether it is 10 miles or 100 miles
+- OPTIMIZED FIT FOR ADDED COMFORT: Compact frame geometry and premium compact handlebars offer increased power and comfort in a sleek package.
+Every part of the Illimitate is designed for maximum comfort and efficiency, so you are getting the most out of every ride, whether it is 10 miles or 100 miles.

 - PROFESSIONAL ASSEMBLY REQUIRED: To ensure optimal performance and to validate the warranties of your new bike we recommend that you have it professionally assembled before riding.